smikhalevski/roqueform/packages/doubter-plugin/README.md

     event.preventDefault();

     if (planetField.validate()) {
+      // If your shapes transform the input, you can safely parse
+      // the field value after it was successfully validated. const value = planetShape.parse(planetField.value);
+    } else {
-      // Errors are associated with fields automatically return;
+      // Errors are associated with fields automatically.
     }

-    // If your shapes transform the input, you can safely parse
-    // the field value after it was successfully validated const value = planetShape.parse(planetField.value);
   };

   return (